ProtoconNet/mitum-py-util/README.md

 ## Add Fact Signature to Operation

-With `Signer` object in 'mitum-py-util', you can add new fact signature to operation json.
+WYou can add a new fact signature to operation json using the `Signer` object in __mitum-py-util__.

-To add signatures, you must prepare `network id` and `signing key`.
+To add a signature, you must prepare a `network id` and a `signature key`.

 ### Sign Operation

-For example, suppose that you already have an implemented operation json file like below.
+For example, suppose you have an operation json file that has already been implemented, as shown below.

 operation.json
 ```json